Physical Education - Human Performance (Master of Science in Education)

 Admission Requirements for the MSE in Physical Education - Human Performance

 Applicants who meet the general admission requirements to graduate studies are eligible for admission to the MSE Physical Education degree with a concentration in Human Performance (non-professional educator certification).
-All applications are reviewed by graduate faculty for admission approval into the program.
+Applicants are admitted on a selective basis upon review of the completed application package.

 A degree in Exercise Science or a closely related field is required for admission into the Human Performance Concentration.